 We understood the overall control framework around the calculation of ECL on loans and advances to customers and off-balance sheet instruments within the scope of the Expected Credit Loss model in line with the requirements of IFRS 9 "Financial Instruments".
-We further reviewed the design and implementation and tested the operating effectiveness of a sample of key controls around the process of loan performance monitoring.
+We further evaluated the design and implementation and tested the operating effectiveness of a sample of key controls around the process of loan performance monitoring.

-We reviewed the Bank's policy for staging of loans and advances to customers and off- balance sheet financial instruments to ensure that the Bank applies the three-stage approach for impairment and that changes in credit quality since initial recognition are appropriately monitored and the correct staging classification is applied.
-We tested on a sample basis that management correctly classified loans and advances to customers and off-balance sheet financial instruments into the appropriate stages by reference to the criteria and triggers adopted by management to classify exposures in appropriate stages.
+We reviewed the Bank's policy for staging of loans and advances to customers and off- balance sheet instruments to ensure that the Bank applies the three-stage approach for impairment and that changes in credit quality since initial recognition are appropriately monitored and the correct staging classification is applied.
+We tested on a sample basis that management correctly classified loans and advances to customers and off-balance sheet instruments into the appropriate stages by reference to the criteria and triggers adopted by management to classify exposures in appropriate stages.

 We determined this to be a key audit matter due to the significant judgement exercised by management and the complexity in making estimates including the assumptions required to build the models, the allocation of loans and advances to customers and off-balance sheet exposures within Stages 1, 2 or 3, identifying "Significant Increase in Credit Risk" and the inputs, assumptions and probability weights assigned to multiple economic scenarios used by the Bank.
+Also. loans and advances to customers comprise a large portion of the Bank's total assets as at 31 December 2023.

-Note 2 "Summary of significant accounting policies", Note 3 "Significant accounting estimates and judgments", Note 13 "Loans and advances to customers" and Note 36 "Contingent liabilities, capital commitments and off-balance sheet financing" to the financial statements provide detailed information on the estimation of ECL on loans and advances to customers and off-balance sheet instruments as at 31 December 2022.
+Note 2 "Summary of material accounting policies", Note 3 "Significant accounting estimates and judgments", Note 13 "Loans and advances to customers" and Note 35 "Contingent liabilities, capital commitments and off-balance sheet financing" to the financial statements provide detailed information on the estimation of ECL on loans and advances to customers and off-balance sheet instruments as at 31 December 2023.

-Note 13 "Loans and advances to customers", Note 36 "Contingent liabilities, capital commitments and off-balance sheet financing" and Note 32 "Risk management" to the financial statements provide detailed information on credit risk management practices, credit risk exposures, as well as qualitative and quantitative information arising from expected credit losses on loans and advances to customers and off-balance sheet instruments.
+Note 13 "Loans and advances to customers", Note 35 "Contingent liabilities, capital commitments and off-balance sheet financing" and Note 31 "Risk management" to the financial statements provide detailed information on credit risk management practices, credit risk exposures, as well as qualitative and quantitative information arising from expected credit losses on loans and advances to customers and off-balance sheet instruments.